Guy Melamed (footballer, born 1992)

-Guy Melamed (גיא מלמד; born 21 December 1992) is an Israeli professional footballer who plays for Israeli Premier League club Bnei Sakhnin.
+Guy Melamed (גיא מלמד; born 21 December 1992) is an Israeli professional footballer who plays for Israeli Premier League club Maccabi Haifa.

 Early life

 Melamed was born in Ra'anana, Israel, to a Sephardic Jewish family.

 Career

 On 5 October 2020, Melamed joined St Johnstone on a free transfer, signing a one-year deal.
 Melamed left St Johnstone at the end of his contract in June 2021 after having played a key role for the Perth club as they landed an historic cup double.

 In August 2021, Melamed returned to his native country, signing for Bnei Sakhnin in the Israeli Premier League.